Skip to main content

 it is difficult to meet the requirement for fast switching.

-When the quality of high preference candidate paths deteriorates,
+When the quality of high-preference candidate paths deteriorates,

-such as insufficient available bandwidth, increased end-to-end
+due to issues such as insufficient available bandwidth, increased

-the forwarding quality requirements.
+satisfy the forwarding quality requirements.

-quality requirements for candidate path.
-This candidate path can
+quality requirements for candidate paths.

 4. Flexible Candidate Path Selection Method